Choosing your future path can be hard, especially when there are so many unknowns out there.

 Joe: As part of the Engineering degree we have a professional training requirement, so all of our students will be exposed to some level of industry practice and experience.

-But within most of our courses we also have really hands-on lab-prac experiences which could be anything from site visits to fabricating concrete, getting down to wave rooms, getting out in the field for environmental monitoring - so there's a huge emphasis on trying to tie your classroom learning to the physical structures that we're trying to model.
-Whether that's a timber building or a tidal energy source.
+"Within most of our courses we also have really hands on lab-prac experiences which could be anything from site visits to fabricating concrete, getting down to wave rooms and getting out in the field for environmental monitoring."

 How does the way you learn at UQ give you the skills you need to face an unknown future?